Taco Bell NZ menu and prices revealed

 That said, perhaps the menu will expand as Taco Bell spreads across the country, we'll see a few additions to the menu.
 It is still early days, after all.

-The LynnMall store is the first of 25 Taco Bells that operator Restaurant Brands plans to roll out in the next five years, Restaurant Brands chief executive Russel Creedy says.
+The LynnMall store is the first of 25 Taco Bells that operator Restaurant Brands plans to roll out in the next five years.

 Russel Creedy, the chief executive of Taco Bell's parent company Restaurant Brands, previously told the Herald the priority for the brand at this stage was to roll out the business to other venues.